zenml-io/zenml/docs/book/component-gallery/secrets-managers/secrets-managers.md

 description: How to set up storage for secrets
 ---

+{% hint style="warning" %}
+This is an older version of the ZenML documentation.
+To read and view the latest version please [visit this up-to-date URL](https://docs.zenml.io).
+{% endhint %}

 Secrets managers provide a secure way of storing confidential information that is needed to run your ML pipelines.
 Most production pipelines will run on cloud infrastructure and therefore need credentials to authenticate with